iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 1 reviews"/>
 </p>

+> It hasn't checked exposures in months.
+Not very effective that way.
+Doubt it is even logging the tokens correctly<br> :date: __2021-05-27 04:15:05__

+> Corona is not real<br> :date: __2021-05-26 08:38:26__

+> App was not even worth the time it took to download it!
+Stop wasting our time abd yours with this fakery!!
+Thanks but, No Thanks !!<br> :date: __2021-05-22 19:09:03__

 > Spyware<br> :date: __2021-05-19 04:09:47__

 > Does not work.
 No offense to your response but your QA process stinks.
 It is not hard to code in a weekly check into any app so it fires in a given time.
 My did not have a check in over 2 months.<br> :date: __2021-05-12 18:41:53__